-- A Businesses employing staff will be hardest hit with the changes to employers National Insurance Contributions (NIC).
-However, the rise in the employment allowance from £5,000 to £10,500 will mean small businesses with just a few employees, will not see any major changes to the NIC they pay. - A Whilst there were changes to Capital Gains Tax (CGT) on other assets, the CGT rates for the disposal of residential property (including holiday lets) will remain at the current rates.
+The Autumn Budget included several tax changes that will impact UK individuals, unincorporated and incorporated businesses in the UK.
+Businesses employing staff will be hardest hit with the changes to employers National Insurance Contributions (NIC).
+However, the rise in the employment allowance from £5,000 to £10,500 will mean small businesses with just a few employees, will not see any major changes to the NIC they pay.

+Whilst there were changes to Capital Gains Tax (CGT) on other assets, the CGT rates for the disposal of residential property (including holiday lets) will remain at the current rates.
 However, the tax you pay to purchase a second home or holiday let will increase.
 SDLT (Stamp Duty Land Tax), the tax you pay when buying land & buildings in England, will see a rise in the surcharge for the purchase of second homes from 3% to 5%.
-This is applicable immediately. - A From 2027, there will be a major change to the taxation of inherited pensions.
+This is applicable immediately.

+From 2027, there will be a major change to the taxation of inherited pensions.
 Currently, if an individual dies with a private pension, the value of the pension is not taken into account when calculating the value of an Estate for Inheritance Tax purposes.
-When the rules change, the remaining pension fund will be included and potentially subject to IHT at 40%.
-This will be a major blow for those that have invested in pensions as a tax efficient way of protecting their assets from tax on death.